datamol-io/molfeat/docs/developers/contribute.md

 # Contribute

 Welcome to the molfeat community!
 We appreciate everyone's contribution and welcome all.
 Apart from code contributions, there are various other ways to support the community.
-In short, you can:

-- :star: **Star** the repository on Github
-- :computer: **Fix** existing code issues.
-- :bug: **Report** bugs or **request** new features.
-- :books: Improve **existing documentation** or add **new tutorials**.
+If you would like to get involved, please see the [community documentation](../community/get_involved.md) for more details on how to contribute.
 However you choose to contribute, please be mindful and respect our [code of conduct](https://github.com/datamol-io/molfeat/blob/main/.github/CODE_OF_CONDUCT.md).

 !!! note annotate "Get inspired by community contributions"
-    As we love community contributions, we decided to create some dedicate space in our documentation to highlight and celebrate such contributions.
+    As we love community contributions, we decided to create a dedicate space in our documentation to highlight and celebrate such contributions.
-    Visit [Community Contribitons](../community/contributions.md) to learn more!s
+    Visit [Community Contribitons](../community/contributions.md) to learn more!

-## Ways to contribute

-You can contribute to molfeat in several ways:

-- Fix existing code issues.
-- Submit issues related to bugs or new features.
-- Suggest or implement new featurizers.
-- Improve existing documentation or add new tutorials.

-For a more detailed description of the development lifecycle of molfeat, please refer to the rest of this document.
+The rest of this page details the development lifecycle of molfeat.

 ## Setup a dev environment